AstroNode247/chat-in-week/Readme.md

-# Chatbot for local machine
+# Chatbot for Local Machine
-You don't need to have an internet connection to chat with a chatbot.
-Also, you don't need to have a powerful PC to run the model within you're local machine.

-The least you must have are :
+You can chat with this chatbot without an internet connection.
+All you need to do is upload your document to the app and ask your questions about it.
+You don't necessarily need a powerful PC to run the model on your local machine.
+For optimal performance, it is recommended to have at least 16GB of RAM and a Core i5 5th generation processor.
+The chatbot will also run on 12GB RAM, but it may be slower.

+## Requirements:

-* python 3.11
+* Python 3.11
-* openhermes-.2.5-mistral-7b GGUF version which you can download on hugging face.
-Create a folder named **llm_model** and put the model there
+* Download **openhermes-0.2.5-mistral-7b** or **mistral-7b-instruct** GGUF version, which you can download on Hugging Face.
+* Create a folder named llm_model and place the model there.
-* Create your python environment and run ```pip install requirements.txt``` to install all packages
+* Create your Python environment and run `pip install requirements.txt` to install all necessary packages.
+* Install Milvus with Docker.

-* Finally, enjoy with ```python chat.py```
+Finally, enjoy the chatbot experience with `streamlit run app.py.`"